CMU-99P-Fall25-Practicum/Omen/MODULE_CONTRACTS.md

 As it says on the tin, Input Validation modules consume a configuration file and test its parameters for validity so all future modules can assume their inputs are proper.

 *In*:
 - arg1: Json file (path taken as argument) to be validated.
-This file contains a topology, at least one test to execute against the topology, environmental conditions to apply to the topology’s links and nodes, and all required metadata (ssh information & credentials, test name, backend, OSM connection information, etc).
+This file contains a topology, a list of positions to move nodes between, propagation model to simulate environmental conditions, and all required metadata (ssh information & credentials, test name, backend, OSM connection information, etc).
   - [Example](example_files/test_run.json).
   - Because JSON does not support inline comments, the fields are documented here:
     - **schemaVersion**: "1.0"